davidsbatista/davidsbatista.net/_posts/2017-03-25-syntaxnet.md

 {% endhighlight %}

-We then join each word/token information in a string separated by '\tab' character, each word/token in a different line.
+We then join each word/token information in a string separated by a '\tab' character, each word/token in a different line.

 {% highlight python %}